sazhang/podfavs/README.md

 # podscraper
-Scrapes information about podcasts from Stitcher's List.
+Scrapes information about podcasts from Stitcher List.